AU-ExoMars/PCOT/docsite/content/docs/maths/index.md

 filter band (well, obviously you can do this with one selection across each multispectral image).
 Mean and SD of pixel values within each ROI are calculated.
-* For each filter, we then plot the measured values against the predicted values for each patch.
+* For each filter, we then plot the measured values against the predicted (lab measured?) values for each patch.
 This should fit a line constrained through the origin (because black should equal black).
 The fit is checked by analysts, and the slope of the line $m$ can be used to convert from radiance to [IoF]({{<relref "../glossary/#iof">}})